flash-oss/trustspot/README.md

 # Contributing

 This is an Open Open Source.
-Whoever submits a meaningful API gets the write access.
+Whoever submits a meaningful PR gets the write access.